Research: Global Crypto Energy Consumption

 There are many cryptocurrencies, such as Bitcoin, that operate on a Proof-of-Work (PoW) concept blockchain.
 This core design-functionality was specified one decade ago from “Satoshi Nakamoto’s” original Bitcoin Whitepaper, 2008 .

 (I highly suggest anyone technically minded who has not read this open-source Whitepaper, to give it a read.
 There is a link in the reference)

-With PoW, basically the owners of the machines are submitting their processing hash-rate power to a global decentralised network, and are rewarded in exchange for their contribution to solving the public ledger relative to the overall network’s strength.
-This naturally invokes a decentralised competitive environment in which various groups can attempt to solve these algorithms and blocks (by competing against each others rival hash power and hardware design) in order to attempt to gain the reward of a newly minted crypto-asset.
+With PoW, basically the owners of the machines are submitting their processing hash-rate power to a global decentralized network, and are rewarded in exchange for their contribution to solving the public ledger relative to the overall network’s strength.
+This naturally invokes a decentralized competitive environment in which various groups can attempt to solve these algorithms and blocks (by competing against each other’s rival hash power and hardware design) in order to attempt to gain the reward of a newly minted crypto-asset.

 Solving most crypto algorithms require large banks of processing power in order to operate.
 This is why at Crypto Farm, we aim to design robust and modular life cycle facilities to support these machines and their constant engineering change control.